makew0rld/amfora/README.md

 The recommended way of installing Amfora fom source is using the Makefile.
 Note that this requires GNU Make, so use the `gmake` (not `make`) command on macOS.
 You may have to install it with `brew install make`.
 On Windows, you can install [Chocolatey](https://chocolatey.org/install) and run `choco install make`.

-This is not designed to work on Windows.
+Note that the Makefile currently assumes that git is available, and that it is inside a git repository.

 ```
 git clone https://github.com/makeworld-the-better-one/amfora
 cd amfora
 make
 sudo make install # Not for Windows!
-sudo make desktop # Optional, installs .desktop file
+sudo make desktop # Optional, installs .desktop file.
+Not for Windows or macOS
 ```

 Because you installed with the Makefile, running `amfora -v` will tell you exactly what commit the binary was built from.